-If you want more information on creating pollinator habitat, Lawns to Legumes provides many free helpful resources.
-You can check our Lawns to Legumes page, our Grantee page and the Lawns to Legumes page on the Minnesota Board of Water and Soil Resources website.
-You will find information on types of projects, including pocket gardens, pollinator lawns and meadows and planting trees and shrubs for pollinators, how to design your project, and more.
+Please know that Lawns to Legumes offers many free resources for you to take individual action at your home whether or not you receive a cost-share grant.
+You can check our Lawns to Legumes page, our Grantee Guide and the Lawns to Legumes page on the Minnesota Board of Water and Soil Resources website.
+You will find information on projects including pocket gardens, pollinator lawns and meadows and planting trees and shrubs for pollinators, how to design your project, and more.

 Lawns to Legumes comes through the Minnesota Board of Water and Soil Resources.
 Blue Thumb is BWSR’s partner for the individual support part of the program.